-[This is an excerpt from the Dance of the Possible: the mostly honest irreverent guide to creativity]
+[This is an excerpt from the Dance of the Possible: the mostly honest, completely irreverent guide to creativity]

 When you are known as a writer about creativity, people send you interesting things.
 Recently I was forwarded a link to AquaNotes, a waterproof notepad you can put in your shower.
 I’ve never used one, but I can tell you the science behind why people get ideas in the shower.

 Technically we get ideas all the time – that’s what it means to be conscious.
-We have ideas for what to eat, say, and do in nearly every waking moment.
 It’s quite hard to stop thinking, as anyone who has tried to practice meditation can tell you.
-We are hard-wired for ideas.
+Our brains are idea generating machines.
+Most of our ideas and thoughts might not be Eureka-worthy but that’s more a matter of how we evaluate an idea than whether we have them all the time or not.

-Mihaly Csikszentmihalyi refers to time where we allow our subconscious to work as Incubation.
+Scientist and creativity expert Mihaly Csikszentmihalyi, known for his definitive work on Flow, refers to the time where we allow our subconscious to work as Incubation.
 This is time away from the work itself where our subconscious minds are free to work on our behalf and deliver ideas back to our conscious minds.
+It’s a necessary part of the creative process, and it can only happen after we’ve thought enough about a problem to exhaust our more rational explorations and choose to put the challenge aside for a time.

 Today we have fewer places in our lives where we are not bombarded by incoming information.
 For some people it’s yoga, going for a run, or going for a walk that quiets the conscious mind down enough for the sub-conscious to speak up.
 For other people it’s driving in the car.
 Everyone’s psychology is different and will relax in different environments, or at different times.
 The start of being serious about your own creativity is paying attention to when and where you feel creative.